carabria/smtdle/readme.md

-Demons from SMT V will be included.
-In the event of multiple ailments, highest affinity will be selected.
-In some cases, resistances are selected over +1 affinities.
+Only demons from SMT V will be included.
+The program will be a website connecting to a backend making queries to a database.
+2 additional tables are planned, one to track every resistance of a demon, and one to track every affinity of a demon.
+These will be able to be displayed through a hints command, though this will remove one guess from the user.